canonical/maas/HACKING.rst

     $ make snap-tree-sync

 You should now see that you files were synced to the ``dev-snap/tree`` directory.
-Restart the supervisor service to use the synced code:
+Restart the pebble service to use the synced code:

 ::